What Foods are Under FDA Jurisdiction?

 FSMA has new requirements for food producers to improve food traceability via FSMA rule 204 to make food recalls easier, quicker, more accurate and more effective.

-FoodReady.ai is a food safety software and consulting company.
-Our software has a HACCP builder, food traceability (FSMA rule 204), you can create your own checklists to manage your HACCP plan or track other items, ingredients, tasks, and events.
-With our Enterprise program you will have access to food safety quality assurance professionals who can help you with GFSI, SQF, GMP, SOP, BRC, CGMP, HACCP, USDA, FDA FSMA, gap analysis, or prepare for audits like the Costco audit, the Whole Foods audit, Publix audit, Kroger audit, Safeway audit, Meier audit, HEB audit and more.
-We are offering a free 14-day trial FoodReady of our food safety software.
+At FoodReady, we offer food safety software and consulting expertise.
+Our software can help you comply with the FSMA rule 204.
+The platform also features HACCP builder, and allows for the creation of personalized checklists to effectively manage HACCP plans and track ingredients, tasks, and events.
+With our Enterprise program you will have access to food safety quality assurance professionals who can help you with GFSI, SQF, GMP, SOP, BRC, CGMP, HACCP, USDA, FDA, FSMA Consultant, gap analysis, or prepare for audits like the Costco audit, the Whole Foods audit, Publix audit, Kroger audit, Safeway audit, Meier audit, HEB audit and more.

 Saro Loucks